tapmeppework/webloader-proxy/README.md

 ## Requirements
-You need to have [Node.js && npm](https://nodejs.org/) installed on your pc.
+You need to have [Node.js and npm](https://nodejs.org/) installed on your pc.
 To make sure they are available run the following commands:
 ```ps
 $ node --version